Romp Guidelines

 • The team down by 5 goals may add a player for the remainder of the game.
 This can be done without a stoppage in play with the referee's approval.
 This does not change the responsibility of the coach of the leading team to institute the below restrictions.

-Some simple restrictions for the team with the 5 goal lead
+Some simple restrictions for the team with the 5 goal lead (USE MULTIPLE TECHNIQUES)

 • Players must complete 5 to 7 passes before a cross for one time shot